-The Council monitors delivery of its priorities and objectives by use of the performance management framework.
-The objectives set out in the key strategic plans (Sustainable Communities Strategy, Local Area Agreement, Corporate Plan) are reflected in service plans for each service of the council.
+The Council monitors delivery of its priorities and objectives through the performance management framework.
+A service plan is in place for each of the Council's service areas and the objectives set out in the key strategic plans (Sustainable Communities Strategy, Local Area Agreement, Corporate Plan) are embedded in these plans.
 The service plans represent the key plan for each service and clearly set out targets and actions for each service and how each service area contributes to corporate objectives and targets.
 The service plans address service-level improvements, including value for money objectives.
 Service plans also set out how each service will contribute to a range of corporate performance and improvement imperatives, including data quality, Equalities, and Employee Opinion Survey action plans.
 Local service improvement plans are reflected in the plans.

-The performance management framework requires service plan targets and actions to be reviewed each month by the relevant departmental management teams.
-At strategic management level overall performance of each service is monitored at monthly Directorate performance meetings, independently supported by a member of the corporate performance team.
+The performance management framework requires service plan targets and actions to be reviewed each month by the relevant departmental management teams (DMTs).
+At strategic management level the overall performance of each service is monitored at monthly Directorate and Portfolio Holder DMT meetings, independently supported by a member of the corporate performance team.
 These reviews, chaired by the relevant Director, address a range of performance aspects: risk management, financial performance, national and local performance targets, complaints and compliments.
 Issues identified are discussed in one to ones with the Director and Chief executive.
-From April 2009 a summary exception report will be discussed at bi-monthly management board meetings.
-In 2009 Service plans will be subject to quarterly review; this will ensure that plans remain current, that targets remain relevant and appropriately challenging and that the service is delivering the actions necessary to achieve the corporate objectives.
+A DMT Report Pack extracted from the Council's performance software, Performance Plus, supports the meetings.
+From April 2010 a Management Board Data Set will be reported on a monthly basis to Management Board, as well as the monthly Cabinet performance reports.
+Service plans are reviewed at DMTs; this will ensure that plans remain current, that targets remain relevant and appropriately challenging and that the service is delivering the actions necessary to achieve the corporate objectives.

-Performance information is collated by the Corporate Performance Team who are responsible for ensuring that Data Quality processes and procedures have been completed.
-Checks on background evidence for indicators are applied each month on a sampling basis, with full background checks quarterly.
+The Corporate Performance Team, who is responsible for ensuring that Data Quality processes and procedures are in place, collates performance information.
+A Data Quality Strategy is in place that sets out roles and responsibilities and the processes in place.
+Level 3 was achieved in 2009-10.
+Data quality leads and data quality action plans are in place in every service area.
+Checks on background evidence for indicators are applied each month on a sampling basis, with full background checks quarterly by the corporate Performance Team.
 Information which has no background checks, or which has not been signed off by managers in the service area, is not permitted to go forward into our performance reports.
-Senior managers and Councillors are then informed of the reason for the missing data.
+Senior managers and Councillors are then informed of the reason for the missing or unvalidated data.
 These steps are necessary to ensure that decision makers have confidence in the data presented to them.
+During 2010 service area Data Quality Risk Ratings will be introduced and reported to Audit Committee on a quarterly basis.

 Performance information is made widely available.
 All Councillors are provided with the monthly performance reports.
+Portfolio Holders have access to their own tailored performance pages on Performance Plus, which can be accessed at anytime.
 Notice Boards across all council premises are used to display performance information, ensuring that staff who do not use computers can still access up to date information on the performance of each service area.
-The reports are also placed on the Council's website so that members of the public can access the information.
+The reports are placed on the Council's website so that members of the public can access the information.